MikeMaximus/gbm/GBM/readme.txt

 		- Allows setting launch arguments
 			- Arguments only apply to game executables directly launched with GBM.
 			- Arguments do NOT apply to games configured to use another launcher (Steam, EGS, etc).
 You must set the arguments each game in those launchers instead.
+- The process path is now always detected and saved (when possible) after a game has been detected.
+	- Warnings will now be displayed in the log if the process path cannot be determined.
 - Double right-clicking the tray icon no longer triggers "Restore Window"
+- Deleting a custom variable will now properly remove the environment variable in the current session and update any affected game configurations.

+Windows:

+- GBM will no longer crash if the UAC prompt is cancelled while restarting as Administrator.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html